hyperledger-solang/solang/docs/language.rst

 - contracts, including abstract contract, libraries, and interfaces

 There are a few different flavours of import.
 You can specify if you want everything imported, or a just a select few.
-You can also rename the types.
-In order to import only `foo` and `bar`, whatever they might be:
+You can also rename the imports.
+The following directive imports only `foo` and `bar`:

 .. code-block:: javascript